Tom Benson Elementary? Jefferson school board might name Kenner school after legendary Saints owner

 The details of the partnership won't be finalized until the name change gets final approval from the board, Brumley said.
 Some of the issues under consideration include signage, mascots and colors, he said.

-Roosevelt is set to change next year from a middle school housing sixth-to-eighth grades to one that is K-8.
-The move is part of a plan by school administrators to convert several middle schools to K-8 schools, a move they say will help retain students and improve scores.
+Roosevelt is set to change next year from a middle school housing sixth to eighth grades to one that is K-8.
+The move is part of a plan by school administrators to convert several middle schools to K-8 schools, a move they hope will help retain students and improve test scores.

 The Jefferson Parish school system has named the principals for eight of its nine schools that will cover pre-kindergarten through eighth grad…